RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: RKHSMetaMod through examples

 In Table \ref{tab:SIex3} the estimated empirical Sobol indices, their sum, and the value of RE are displayed.

-\end{itemize} The RE for each group $v$ is smaller than $1.64\%$, so the estimated Sobol indices in this example are very close to the true values of the Sobol indices displayed in the first row of Table \ref{trueSI}.
-In this example the significant values of the Sobol indices for interactions of order two are obtained.
+\end{itemize} The obtained RE for each group $v$ is smaller than $1.64\%$, therefore, the estimated Sobol indices in this example are very close to the true values of the Sobol indices displayed in the first row of Table \ref{trueSI}.

 \begin{exemp} Dealing with larger datasets: \end{exemp} Two datasets of $n$ points \fct{maximinLHS} over $[0,1]^d$ with $n\in\{2000,5000\}$ and $d=10$ are generated.
 In order to obtain one RKHS meta-model associated with one pair of the tuning parameters $(\mu,\gamma)$, the number of coefficients to be estimated is equal to $n\times$vMax$=n\times 175$.
 Table \ref{timing} gives the execution time for different functions used throughout the Examples \ref{ex:1}-\ref{ex:4}.
 In all examples we used a cluster of computers with: 2 Intel Xeon E5-2690 processors (2.90GHz) and 96Gb Ram (6x16Gb of memory 1600MHz).

-As we can see, the execution time increases fastly as $n$ increases.
-In Figure \ref{timingplot} the plot of the logarithm of the time versus the logarithm of $n$ is displayed for the functions \fct{calc$\_$Kv}, \fct{mu$\_$max}, \fct{RKHSgrplasso} and \fct{pen$\_$MetMod}.
+As we can see, the execution time increases fast as $n$ increases.
+In Figure \ref{timingplot} the plot of the logarithm of the time (in seconds) versus the logarithm of $n$ is displayed for the functions \fct{calc$\_$Kv}, \fct{mu$\_$max}, \fct{RKHSgrplasso} and \fct{pen$\_$MetMod}.

 It appears that, the algorithms of these functions are of polynomial time $O(n^\alpha)$ with $\alpha\backsimeq3$ for the functions \fct{calc$\_$Kv} and \fct{mu$\_$max}, and $\alpha\backsimeq2$ for the functions \fct{RKHSgrplasso} and \fct{pen$\_$MetMod}.